 PEIC 2.0 (Performance Evaluation of solar facilities in Israeli Climate conditions) study - evaluating the correlation between solar irradiance in various climatic regions in Israel and output of solar photovoltaic facilities in the field allows to test the systemic, environmental and climatic factors, which may affect PV system performance.
 PEIC 2.0 study focused on analyzing the link between irradiance to output with a monthly resolution during the period of March 2010 to August 2014 and encompassed also a quantitative analysis of solar energy production in Israel by photovoltaic technology.
 As a consequence of the study, it is possible to analyze the importance of selecting system elements and technology and engineering planning of PV systems in the perspective of long-range electricity output performance.
 Thus, it is possible to locate crucial factors for optimal planning of photovoltaic solar systems.
 The third aim of the project was to create an advanced model for predicting solar PV system output in various climatic regions in Israel for middle and long-range, while incorporating climatic risk factors.
 The research study was performed by LNRG Technology between September 2014 to January 2015, with results published during 2015.

-PVFILE technology (Photovoltaic system Failure Identification utilizing Location-based comparative Evaluation - commercialized via Soltell enterprise) is a pre-seed project developed by LNRG Technology since 2015.
-The enterprise aspires to create an ultimate tool for PV system owners, which maximizes their operational income and optimizes expenses (Opex).
+PVFILE technology (Photovoltaic system Failure Identification utilizing Location-based Evaluation) had been developed by LNRG Technology from 2017 to 2019, when it was implemented by Soltell Systems.
+The technology allows to create an ultimate tool for PV system owners, which maximizes their operational income and optimizes expenses.
 The income maximization issue is addressed by identification of internal and external PV system failures and risk factors, using advanced data analytics and machine learning capabilities.
-Expense (Opex) reduction issue is addressed via utilization of smart alerts, allowing PV system owners quick response in choosing the most cost-effective solution.
-PVFILE technology is mostly designated for PV systems with central inverters, where existing control methods are inefficient and technical examination is not frequently affordable, whereas system faults are accumulating over the years.
-The enterprise ran through pilot phase, as PVFILE technology was successfully applied on commercial PV systems in central Israel in order to assess internal and external system faults, with essential performance improvement.
-Soltell enterprise is currently in development phase of a automated commercial platform.
+Expense reduction issue is addressed via utilization of smart alerts, allowing PV system owners quick response in choosing the most cost-effective solution.
+PVFILE technology is mostly designated for PV systems with mini-central inverters, where existing control methods are inefficient and technical examination is not frequently affordable, whereas system faults are accumulating over the years.
+The technology ran through a pilot phase and was successfully applied on commercial PV systems in central Israel in order to assess internal and external system faults, with essential performance improvement.

 VESOFT technology (Vehicle Seat Optimization for Future Transportation schemes) is a research study, initiated by LNRG Technology in 2017, in order to examine the optimal number of vehicle seats and associated vehicle sizes for future urban mobility schemes.
 The study aims to address the challenge of uncertainty in terms of transportation means and sizes in future mobility, affected by the smart mobility and infrastructural revolution and specifically autonomous drive and shared vehicle technologies coupled with electric mobility.
 The optimization in transporation means in terms of energy consumption, time travel and seat occupancy is a crucial factor for future city planning, vehicle manufacturers, fleet managers and energy providers.